sindhujaSirigeri/Fake-News-Detection-App/README.md

 ## Project Overview

 This project aims to build a Fake News Predictor using various machine learning techniques.
-The model is trained on datasets of news articles, labeled as fake or real, and includes preprocessing steps such as text cleaning, tokenisation, and vectorisation.
+The model is trained on a dataset of news articles labeled as fake or real and includes preprocessing steps such as text cleaning, tokenisation, and vectorisation.
+The project explores multiple models, including Logistic Regression, Decision Tree, Random Forest, Support Vector Machine (SVM), and K-Nearest Neighbors (KNN).

 ## Data

+### Dataset

 This project uses the **WELFake** dataset, which is designed for fake news classification.
 The dataset consists of 72,134 news articles, with 35,028 labeled as real news and 37,106 labeled as fake news.
 The data was sourced from four popular news datasets—Kaggle, McIntire, Reuters, and BuzzFeed Political—to provide a diverse set of text data and to prevent overfitting in machine learning models.